 We all know that a whole lot of heat and energy is generated by the average data center, but that is only the first part of the story.
 The city of Seattle is showing some interest in the second half of the equation.
 Apparently, the city honchos are toying with the idea to use the excess energy from the area’s data centers to help heat some of the city’s buildings.
-The energy would be diverted to Seattle’s central district heating system to aid in the delivery of warm air to the masses.
+The energy would be diverted to Seattle’s central district heating and ventilation system by Clarke-Rush to aid in the delivery of warm air to the masses.
 Sounds kind of interesting to me, and I learned that the Finn’s are doing something similar to help warm more than the hearts of the residents of Helsinki.
 Both of these efforts seem reasonable to me, but my interest in the prospects for data centers as a heating source was peaked when I found out that Switzerland is tapping into an IBM data center to heat a swimming pool.
 Now that’s a game changer.

 I think this whole idea of data centers as an alternative heat source is a real world example of the whole “waste not, want not” philosophy and offers some possibilities that no one has anticipated.
 As the Swiss have figured out, pool heating is a logical use for excess data center energy.
 Now I don’t know how big the pool is, and since one guy’s heated pool is another’s hot tub, we still have to work out the necessary MW to water volume ratios to take this concept mainstream.
 For example, how big a data center is actually needed to make your average Olympic sized pool suitable for a January dip in Minnesota?